 California Minimum Salary Requirements

 Even salaried employees must be paid a minimum wage in California.
-The current minimum annual salary that must be paid to employees is $54,080 for large employers with 26 or more employees, and $49,920 for small employers with 25 employees or fewer.
+The current minimum annual salary paid to employees is $54,080 for large employers with 26 or more employees and $49,920 for small employers with 25 employees or fewer.

 Read more about employment requirements for salaried workers.

-City of Los Angeles and Unincorporated County of Los Angeles Min Wage
+City of Los Angeles/Unincorporated Los Angeles County Minimum Wage

 Read more about the unincorporated Los Angeles County minimum wage.